Defining relative clause

-- The coconut which dropped on his head nearly killed him.
+- The coconut which dropped on his left ear nearly killed him.

-- The coconut that dropped on his head nearly killed him..
+- The coconut that dropped on his left ear nearly killed him.

 A relative pronoun can define the subject of the verb in a defining relative clause.
 When the relative pronoun is the subject, it cannot be omitted from the sentence.
-Using the defining relative clauses above as examples, the following show the omission of the relative pronouns.
+Using the defining relative clauses, the following show the omission of the relative pronouns.

-- Incorrect: I think I know that woman is standing over there.
+- Incorrect: I think I know that woman walked onto the stage.

-Correct: I think I know that woman who is standing over there.
+Correct: I think I know that woman who walked onto the stage.

-- Incorrect: That is the house is unoccupied for years.
+- Incorrect: This is the old house is without a roof.

-Correct: That is the house which is unoccupied for years.
+Correct: This is the old house which is without a roof.

-- Incorrect: He was the man killed a crocodile.
+- Incorrect: He was the man killed the crocodile.

-Correct: He was the man that killed a crocodile.
+Correct: He was the man that killed the crocodile.